 USB Flash Drives are the new file briefcase in this world of technology.
-It allows you store as much files you want within a little device.
-It makes files very compact, easily transportable and organized.
+It allows you to store as many files you want within a little device.
+It makes files very compact, easily transportable, and organized.
 However, just like with a filing system used in paperwork, USB drives also make use of file systems.
-The most common file systems used are NTFS, exFAT and FAT32.
+The most common file systems used are NTFS, exFAT, and FAT32.
 If you’ve been using flash drives and other external storage devices for a long time, you may be already familiar with this.
-Each file system has its own pros and cons.
-Many PC users are opting to format or change their file system to NTFS.
+Each file system has its pros and cons.
+Many PC users are opting to format or change their file systems to NTFS.
 If you’re unfamiliar with the file system and have no idea why this needs to be done, keep on reading.
 In this article, we will provide you with three easy ways you can format your USB drive to NTFS.

 NTFS is a type of file system.
-It stands for NT File system and is also called New Technology File System.
+It stands for the NT File system and is also called the New Technology File System.
 It’s a way of organizing files within a flash drive.
 It’s a new improvement from previous file types like File Allocation Table (FAT) or Extended File Allocation Table (exFAT) previously used by Microsoft Windows.
-Because it’s a relatively new file type, it has an increased security from its new features like file permissions and encryptions.
-NTFS also has a Change Journal where the drive keeps track of the changes made within the drive.
-This means that if ever your PC unexpectedly shuts down or you experience a system crash, you have the ability to recover files that were lost during the event.
+Because it’s a relatively new file type, it has increased security from its new features like file permissions and encryptions.
+NTFS also has a Change Journal where the driver keeps track of the changes made within the drive.
+This means that if ever your PC unexpectedly shuts down or you experience a system crash, you can recover files that were lost during the event.

 6.In the format options that will pop-up, select NTFS to convert your drive to NTFS.

 7. Select Start and wait for the process to finish.

 Using Command Prompt, make sure to type in the exact commands to avoid unexpected errors.

 1. Launch Command Prompt by typing in cmd in the Run tool or typing Command Prompt in the search bar.
 Select Run as administrator.

 2.Type in the command: